MBatuhanOzer/movieboxd/README.md

 # movieboxd
-A letterboxd clone that uses Movie DB API.
+A letterboxd clone that uses Movie DBAPI.